Ping-ChenTsai417/Project-initialization/README.md

 # Project-initialization

-- Administrative documents: Induction followup
+The repositry will include:
 - Project Plan for the first 18 months
-- Enthic Approval Package:
+- Enthic Approval Package
+- Literature Review